A-AFTAHI/Passuggestor/README.md

 # Passuggestor

-This simple script aims to help you perform a custom dictionnary attack against Domain and applications passwords of a given organisation.
+This simple script aims to help you perform a custom dictionnary attack against the domain and applications passwords of a given organisation.
 It takes the name of the organisation, it's password policy and the year of the script's execution and comes up with a list of potential passwords combining the company name with numbers and special caracters making sure that these passwords comply with password policy.

+If you're in charge of cybersecurity of your organization this script can also help you to think about passwords which you might blacklist.

+*** Disclaimer ****
+Only use this script against organiszation's which your authorized to perform offensive attacks against.
+Use it on your own risk.

 Usage : python3 passuggestor.py -c \<corp name\> -p \<minimum password length\> -y \<year\> -o \<output file name\>